Skip to main content

 § 2919.25Domestic Violence

 Domestic violence cases often involve high emotion and fast timelines.
 The court may impose immediate conditions that impact your home, work, and family.
-Our approach is to get you compliant, protect your record, and challenge the evidence methodically.
+Our approach is to get you compliant, protect your record, and challenge the evidence methodically as a domestic violence lawyer in Delaware, Ohio focused on criminal-defense and protection-order overlap.

 We review body camera footage, 911 calls, medical records, messages, and third-party witnesses.
 We also address bond terms and no-contact orders early, so you know exactly what you can and cannot do while the case is pending.